 Writing $k = e m$ with $e = (k, (d_1, d_2))$, this equals

 Substituting $d = (d_1, d_2)/e$, this is

 and~\eqref{eq:RMainTerm} follows. \end{proof}

-In order to estimate $S_2$ we shall use consequences of the work of Deshouillers and Iwaniec~\cite{DI} on averages of Kloosterman sums.
+In order to estimate $S_2$ we shall use Lemmas~\ref{le:KloTypeII} and~\ref{le:KloTypeI} that are consequences of the work of Deshouillers and Iwaniec~\cite{DI} on averages of Kloosterman sums.
 The following two lemmas and their proofs have very much in common with~\cite[Theorems 5 and 7]{BFI1} and~\cite{DIzeta1, DIzeta2}.
-Note that~\cite[Theorem 5]{BFI1} was used in a similar context in~\cite{MatoSmooth} whereas results from~\cite{DIzeta1, DIzeta2} have been used in studying almost all intervals of length $X^\theta$. \begin{lemma} Let $H \leq X$ and let $g$ be a smooth compactly supported function.
-Let $M_0, N_0 \geq 1$ satisfy
+Note that~\cite[Theorem 5]{BFI1} was used in a similar context in~\cite{MatoSmooth} whereas results from~\cite{DIzeta1, DIzeta2} have been used in studying almost all intervals of length $X^\theta$ (see e.g.~\cite{Jia}).